katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

-## Send "You got this" to future us
+## Elm helps send "You got this" to future us

 - Functional pieces are atomic<!-- .element class="fragment" -->
 - Easy to read the code and see what it does<!-- .element class="fragment" -->
-- TODO - fix this example... another tick?
-Invest time in modelling your use case up front<!-- .element class="fragment" -->

 Note:
+- TODO - Holly?
 - It applies to all of us, not just people who are new to coding.
-- MOVE?: If your code confuses another developer - no matter what their level of experience, consider adding comments about why you did it that way.
+- If your code confuses another developer - no matter what their level of experience, consider adding comments about why you did it that way.
+You'll thank yourself.
-- MOVE?: Remember we don;t all have knowledge of all the domains we work in.
+- Remember we don't all have knowledge of all the domains we work in.
 - Ironically, experienced developers seem to have more trouble reading Elm than beginners
 - Let's try to make them less suspicious / guarded
-- Elm makes people friendsly code - good for beginners, teams + future for every project no matter level of experience/ time.
 - TICK: Someone can fix/ implement a part without knowing the whole.
 No hidden effects, nuances.
 - TICK: No behind the scenes functional magic.
 More predicatble. the only magic is turning it into js.
-- TICK: Noisy boiler plate not always helpful.
-- Holly didn't need to navigate through hundreds of directories with many files to find the one that mattered.
+- Elm makes people friendsly code - good for beginners, teams + future for every project no matter level of experience/ time.

 ---

 ## Nature of bugs
-- CODE: syntax error in json ended up in release
+- TODO CODE: syntax error in json ended up in release
-- PIC: compare vue.js, php, react vs. Elm cards/ issues (counts?)
+- TODO - delete?
+PIC: compare vue.js, php, react vs. Elm cards/ issues (counts?)

 Note:
 - Holly's story is the syntax error from before editor installed.
 - remember when I said it didn't matter that Holly had no ide when she started - not entirely true.
 - manual testor visited the page.
 Similar error was caught at deploy with Elm... still got merged in.
+- There will be bugs - but catching them at compile time is great

 +++